NickDevoctomy/SpotifyPlaylistGenerator/README.md

 The HTML coverage report provides a detailed view of which lines of backend code are covered by tests.
 The current test suite covers:

 - 100% of the `models` package
+- 99% of the `auth_service.py` service
+- 98% of the `lastfm_service.py` service
-- 100% of the `services` package
+- 91% of the `spotify_service.py` service
 - 100% of utility functions in `utils.py`
 - 100% of the `TemplateLoader` class

+The overall code coverage is 96%, with only a few edge cases and exception handling scenarios not fully tested.
 UI components are excluded from coverage calculations as they are tested manually.

 ## Project Structure
 ```